mc706/hero-merge/README.md

 Currently the RXJS observable is not shared.
 To save data and keep things up to date, I would probably share the results so it is not refetching heroes as much.

+### Estimate of Time
+Total time was probably about 4 hours broken up into 2 sessions.
+A good portion of time was spent adapting code to fit the new RC release of Angular coming from Beta and dealing with various Angular2 bugs.

 ### Instructions on running